yrelof/quake2-rerelease-dll-FasterQuake2/README.md

 - Barrels always explode immediately, like in original Quake 2.
 Imported from the Unmaster mod.
 Variable: ff_barrel_delay, 0 or 1, default value is 0

-- When you click on the weapon hotkey of the already selected weapon, it doesn't cycle to another weapon, because it's unnecessary and annoying with this mod.
+- When you click on the weapon hotkey of the already selected weapon, it doesn't cycle to another weapon, because it's unnecessary and annoying in this mod.
 Variable: ff_weapon_chains, 0 or 1, default value is 0

 - The following changes are done because I prefer to quickly kill many dumb monsters.